ShoesForClues/eztask/README.md

   --[[
   NOTE: While you can create child threads, it's recommended to just create a neighbor thread instead.
 This is because the child thread will not resume until the parent thread resumes first.
-The only exception to this are callbacks, however, that behavior may also change in the future.
+The only exception to this are callbacks.
+However, that behavior may also change in the future.
   ]]
   thread:create_thread(function() --You do not need to redefine thread again
     while true do